jessicarush/react-notes/nextjs_databases.md

 }
 ```

-By default, Next.js prerenders routes *Static Rendering*.
+By default, Next.js pre-renders routes *Static Rendering*.
 With static rendering, data fetching and rendering happens on the server at build time (when you deploy) or during revalidation.
 So currently, if the data changes, it won't be reflected in this page.

 To make it dynamically rendered: